Accelerated, Combined and Bridge Degree Programs

 The following documents are required to apply for acceptance into the accelerated degree program:

-- Plan of study;
+- Academic Plan of Study

 Once a student is officially enrolled in an accelerated degree program, the Graduate College of Drexel University monitors students' performance and academic progress by running a quarterly audit report.

-4 Year + 1 Co-op (4COP) Accelerated Programs
+4 Year + 1 Co-op (4COP) Accelerated Degree Programs

 Please email the Graduate College at email@example.com with any questions.
-For the listing of Accelerated Degree Programs please visit the Admissions website.